danehobrecht/shadowtu.be/README.md

 https://www.youtube.com/feed/history/comment_history.
 In most cases, pressing "CTRL+S", or, "COMMAND+S" on the page is the most straightforward way to do this.
 If this isn't the case, look into exporting HTML data from webpage on the respective browser/operating system.

-###
+### More information

 ShadowTube does not or store logs or relay personal data, nor does it have the ability to.
 Analyzing comments for shadowbanning requires that the user upload the extracted HTML data from their Google account comment history.
-Storing/parsing is required for this service to be functional, but is ephermeral with the ambition to entirely respect user privacy.
+Storing/parsing is required for basic functionality, but is ephermeral.
 Individual verification is firmly encouraged.